matthiaskellner/matthiaskellner.github.io/content/authors/matthias-kellner/_index.md

 # Is this the primary user of the site? (default false)
 superuser: false

-# Role/position -> options listed in 'content/people/index.md'
+# Role/position -> listed below the name (in peoples tab or under articles/events)
-role: Researcher
+role: Software Developer

 # Organizations/Affiliations
 #organizations: